cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto.md

 The equality check reports whether two representations of an abstract element are equivalent.

-The one-way map is a function from fixed-length uniformly distributed bytestrings to uniformly distributed abstract elements.
+The one-way map is a function from uniformly distributed bytestrings of a fixed length to uniformly distributed abstract elements.
 This map is not invertible and is suitable for hash-to-group operations and to select random elements.

 Addition is the group operation.
 The group has an identity element and prime order.
 Adding an element to itself as many time as the order of